Scientific Discovery in the Age of AI and Supercomputing: Discussion

-These steps, we believe, must be taken to ensure that the scientific community is prepared for discovery in the age of AI and supercomputers.
-Only then can science fully harness their potential.
+These steps, we believe, must be taken to ensure that the scientific community is prepared for discovery in the age of AI and supercomputing.
+Only then can science fully harness the potential of these technologies for the benefit of society.